shounakch/shounakch.github.io/research.md

 (1) incorporating prior information relevant to a specific problem of interest,

-(2) bypassing possible computational bottlenecks, and
+(2) bypassing existing computational bottlenecks, and

 (3) demonstrating provable theoretical guarantees.